Quantra/django-lazy-srcset/README.rst

 .. code-block:: python

-    # Lazy srcset is disabled when DEBUG = True by default.
-Only set this if you want to alter that behaviour.
+    # When disabled src, width and height attributes are returned so images still work but no srcset or image
+    # generation will happen.
+By default, lazy-srcset is disabled when debug is True.
-    LAZY_SRCSET_ENABLED = not DEBUG
+    LAZY_SRCSET_ENABLED = not django_settings.DEBUG

-    # Multiple configurations can be set and used.
-This is the default.
+    # The default threshold to use when not specified in the config.
+    LAZY_SRCSET_THRESHOLD = 69

+    # The default generator to use when not specified in the config.
+    LAZY_SRCSET_GENERATOR_ID = "lazy_srcset:srcset_image"

     LAZY_SRCSET = {
         "default": {
             # breakpoints is the only setting you must define